-^{} Fine Detail Movie Processing (This function quickly processes a large amount of information, making it possible to recorder even finer details in movies.)
+^{} Fine Detail Movie Processing (This function quickly processes a large amount of information, making it possible to record even finer details in movies.)

-In [[[]]] and [[]] modes, black bars displayed on the top and bottom edges of the screen indicate image areas not recorded.
+In [m] and [m] modes, black bars displayed on the top and bottom edges of the screen indicate image areas not recorded.